Can a new fund give tropical forests a future?

 In the Amazon and elsewhere, a hectare of forested land is often worth less money than deforested land, where cattle or crops can be more easily introduced.

-By better valuing the services that forests provide to natural systems and society, the TFFF would incentivise countries to keep trees standing.
+By better valuing the services that forests provide to natural systems and society - which include cooling the climate, regulating water flow, storing planet-heating carbon and supporting biodiversity - the TFFF would incentivise countries to protect forests.

-The fund would seek to raise money through loans from high-income countries, the World Bank, nonprofit organisations, market investors and others, fully repayable within 30 to 40 years.
+The fund would seek to raise money through loans from countries, philanthropies, the World Bank, nonprofit organisations, market investors and others, fully repayable within 30 to 40 years.

-That money would be invested in assets such as sovereign bonds, with some of the returns given to investors.
-Another share would be distributed to 70 countries that collectively hold 1 billion hectares of tropical forests.
+That money would be invested in assets such as higher-yielding emerging market sovereign bonds, with some of the returns given to investors.
+Another share would be distributed to 73 countries that collectively hold 1 billion hectares of tropical forests.

 Each year, those countries would be paid $4 for each forested hectare.
 Countries that lose forests would lose money, and those that recover forests would be paid more.